 - have better sales conditions,

-Furthermore, they share infrastructure and risk, which gives them a stronger voice and branding through their joint appearance.
+Furthermore, they share infrastructure and risk, giving them a stronger voice and more powerful branding through their joint appearance.

-Our goal from the beginning was to support the group so that they have every opportunity to pursue their path autonomously.
+Our goal from the beginning was to support the group in such a way that they have every opportunity to go their own way independently.

 We want to avoid dependencies.
-Therefore, organic certification was a priority from the outset, as it would remain even if our relationship were to end.
-Meanwhile, half of the producers are organic-certified.
+Therefore, organic certification was a priority from the start, as it remains valid even if our relationship were to end.
+In the meantime, half of the producers are organically certified.

 The Sierra de Zongolica and coffee cultivation

-Zongolica lies nestled between the hills of the Sierra, surrounded by cloud forests and impressive flora and fauna.
-The region attracts many day tourists who explore the mountains and cloud forest.
+Zongolica is situated between the hills of the Sierra, surrounded by cloud forests and impressive flora and fauna.
+The region attracts many day-trippers exploring the mountains and the cloud forest.
 But despite this beauty, there are also dark clouds: security in the surrounding industrial towns like Córdoba and Orizaba has deteriorated, and coffee and cocoa are frequently stolen.

-Major challenges persist on the political and economic levels: the US administration has imposed 25% import tariffs on Mexican goods, making coffee exports to the USA unattractive.
-Furthermore, many US-funded infrastructure projects by USAID, such as road construction projects and support for long-term development organization projects, are no longer possible due to funding cuts.
-In Mexico, there is also a shortage of labor, and migration numbers are rising, contrary to hostile migration policies in the USA.
+There are still major challenges on the political and economic level: the US administration has imposed 25% import tariffs on Mexican goods, making coffee exports to the USA unattractive.
+Furthermore, many US-funded infrastructure projects via USAID, such as road construction and support for long-term development organization projects, are no longer possible as funding has been cut.
+Mexico is also facing a labor shortage, and migration numbers are rising, contrary to the hostile migration policy in the USA.

-Despite these difficult conditions, I was able to observe the growth of the Toca project and the positive changes at Ensambles and Citlal Kaffen.
-This cooperative has taken an impressive step by founding the “Star of Coffee” (Citlal Kaffen).
-I had the privilege of witnessing the development of the producers and the progress in setting up a micro-beneficio.
+Despite these difficult framework conditions, I was able to observe the growth of the Toca project and the positive changes at Ensambles and Citlal Kaffen.
+This cooperative has taken an impressive step by founding the "Coffee Star" (Citlal Kaffen).
+I was able to witness the development of the producers and the progress in setting up a micro-beneficio.

 With the group in the solar dryer - the drying tent for the coffees